 ELP’s National Fellowship has been a cornerstone of our Core Fellowships for many years, and it is a truly exciting evolution to be able to offer a virtual space to engage and cultivate the skills of such inspiring individuals.
-We invite you to apply to this inaugural virtual opportunity to learn, collaborate, and activate!
+We invite you to apply to this virtual opportunity to learn, collaborate, and activate!

 "I don't think I've smiled and laughed this much on a zoom call since we've been sheltering in place.
 So excited to meet such an awesome group to build with!" -2020 Fellow

 "I was pleasantly surprised at how well the virtual format worked for something that is meant to be an intimate, vulnerable program where we open up about ourselves and our differences and weaknesses.
 It was obvious how hard the facilitators and senior fellows worked to make this experience everything it could be, and their hard work paid off immensely.
 I feel more connected now than I have ever since this quarantine began, and I can't begin to say how excited I am to continue to work with this amazing group of people." ~2020 Fellow

 Applications are due by 11:59 pm (EST) Monday, September 27, 2021.